SORRY YOU MISSED THE DISCOUNTED PRICE FOR CHRISTIANA’S CHOICE. IT HAS RETURNED TO ITS REGULAR PRICE OF $2.99

 Christiana, only child and heir of the earl of Gladsbury, is a strong-willed young woman who binds her breasts and dresses as a boy because she wants to be a knight.

-Her wise father assigns his most eligible knights to instruct her in castle defense.
-He also hopes to awaken her sensuality so she will accept what she is.
+Her wise father assigns his most eligible knights to instruct her in castle defense, hoping to also awaken her sensuality so she will accept what she is.
 He is unaware that both knights harbor secrets that could threaten her happiness.
-Will Christiana choose womanhood, will she choose the right man as her lover and mate?
+Will Christiana choose womanhood?
+If she does, will she choose the right man as her lover and mate?

 EXCERPT Setting: Jousting in the passage of arms

 The herald trumpets split the soft air one last time with their call to arms.